 Mortgages giving you a headache?

 Take a breather and work with nesto experts to make it easy for you.

-Advantages and disadvantages of collateral mortgages
+Advantages of collateral mortgages

 Before you sign a mortgage commitment, it’s important to weigh the pros and cons of a collateral charge mortgage.
 This is especially significant given that several lenders exclusively offer collateral charge mortgages.

 The main advantage of a collateral mortgage is that it’s readvanceable.
 This means that you have easier access to future funds without legal services, as the amount has already been approved and registered in advance.

 Disadvantages of collateral mortgages

 An important disadvantage of a collateral charge becomes evident when it’s time to renew your term or refinance your mortgage.
 If you wish to keep your options open at maturity and ensure you have negotiating power with your lender, this isn’t the best product feature because collateral charge mortgages are difficult to transfer from one lender to another.
 In most cases, if you want to change lenders in order to seek a better product or rate in the future, you have to start from the beginning and pay new legal fees, which typically range between $500 and $1,000.